 - 1H1 drums, non-removable head

 - 1H2 drums, removable head

 - 3H1 jerricans, non-removable head

 - 3H2 jerricans, removable head

-- 6.1.4.8.1 The packaging shall be manufactured from suitable plastics material and be of adequate strength in relation to its capacity and intended use.
+6.1.4.8.1 The packaging shall be manufactured from suitable plastics material and be of adequate strength in relation to its capacity and intended use.
 Except for recycled plastics material as defined in 1.2.1, no used material other than production residues or regrind from the same manufacturing process may be used.
 The packaging shall be adequately resistant to ageing and to degradation caused either by the substance contained or by ultra-violet radiation.
-Any permeation of the substance contained in the package, or recycled plastics material used to produce new packaging, shall not constitute a danger under normal conditions of carriage.

-- 6.1.4.8.2 If protection against ultra-violet radiation is required, it shall be provided by the addition of carbon black or other suitable pigments or inhibitors.
+6.1.4.8.2 If protection against ultra-violet radiation is required, it shall be provided by the addition of carbon black or other suitable pigments or inhibitors.
 These additives shall be compatible with the contents and remain effective throughout the life of the packaging.
-Where use is made of carbon black, pigments or inhibitors other than those used in the manufacture of the tested design type, retesting may be waived if the carbon black content does not exceed 2%

-by mass or if the pigment content does not exceed 3% by mass; the content of inhibitors of ultra-violet radiation is not limited.
+Where use is made of carbon black, pigments or inhibitors other than those used in the manufacture of the tested design type, retesting may be waived if the carbon black content does not exceed 2% by mass or if the pigment content does not exceed 3% by mass; the content of inhibitors of ultra-violet radiation is not limited.

-- 6.1.4.8.3 Additives serving purposes other than protection against ultra-violet radiation may be included in the composition of the plastics material provided that they do not adversely affect the chemical and physical properties of the material of the packaging.
-In such circumstances, retesting may be waived. - 6.1.4.8.4 The wall thickness at every point of the packaging shall be appropriate to its capacity and intended use, taking into account the stresses to which each point is liable to be exposed. - 6.1.4.8.5 Openings for filling, emptying and venting in the bodies or heads of non-removable head drums (1H1) and jerricans (3H1) shall not exceed 7 cm in diameter.
+6.1.4.8.3 Additives serving purposes other than protection against ultra-violet radiation may be included in the composition of the plastics material provided that they do not adversely affect the chemical and physical properties of the material of the packaging.
+In such circumstances, retesting may be waived.

+6.1.4.8.4 The wall thickness at every point of the packaging shall be appropriate to its capacity and intended use, taking into account the stresses to which each point is liable to be exposed.

+6.1.4.8.5 Openings for filling, emptying and venting in the bodies or heads of non-removable head drums (1H1) and jerricans (3H1) shall not exceed 7 cm in diameter.
 Drums and jerricans with larger openings are considered to be of the removable head type (1H2 and 3H2).
-Closures for openings in the bodies or heads of drums and jerricans shall be so designed and applied that they will remain secure and leakproof under normal conditions of carriage.
-Gaskets or other sealing elements shall be used with closures unless the closure is inherently leakproof. - 6.1.4.8.6 Closure devices for removable head drums and jerricans (1H2 and 3H2) shall be so designed and applied that they will remain secure and leakproof under normal conditions of carriage.
-Gaskets shall be used with all removable heads unless the drum or jerrican design is such that, where the removable head is properly secured, the drum or jerrican is inherently leakproof. - 6.1.4.8.7 The maximum permissible permeability for flammable liquids shall be 0.008 g/l.h at 23 °C (see 6.1.5.7). - 6.1.4.8.8 Where recycled plastics material is used for production of new packaging, the specific properties of the recycled material shall be assured and documented regularly as part of a quality assurance programme recognised by the competent authority.
-The quality assurance programme shall include a record of proper pre-sorting and verification that each batch of recycled plastics material has the proper melt flow rate, density, and tensile yield strength, consistent with that of the design type manufactured from such recycled material.
-This necessarily includes knowledge about the packaging material from which the recycled plastics have been derived, as well as the awareness of the prior contents of those packagings if those prior contents might reduce the capability of new packaging produced using that material.
-In addition, the packaging manufacturer's quality assurance programme under 6.1.1.4 shall include performance of the mechanical design type test in 6.1.5 on packagings manufactured from each batch of recycled plastics material.
-In this testing, stacking performance may be verified by appropriate dynamic compression testing rather than static load testing.
+Closures for openings in the bodies or heads of drums and jerricans shall be so designed and applied that they will remain secure and leakproof under normal conditions of transport.
+Gaskets or other sealing elements shall be used with closures unless the closure is inherently leakproof.

+6.1.4.8.6 Closure devices for removable head drums and jerricans shall be so designed and applied that they will remain secure and leakproof under normal conditions of transport.
+Gaskets shall be used with all removable heads unless the drum or jerrican design is such that, where the removable head is properly secured, the drum or jerrican is inherently leakproof.
-NOTE: ISO 16103:2005 - "Packaging - Transport packaging for dangerous goods - Recycled plastics material" provides additional guidance on procedures to be followed in approving the use of recycled plastics material.

-6.1.4.8.9 Maximum capacity of drums and jerricans: 1H1, 1H2: 450 litres 3H1, 3H2: 60 litres.
-6.1.4.8.10 Maximum net mass: 1H1, 1H2: 400 kg 3H1, 3H2: 120 kg.
+6.1.4.8.7 Maximum capacity of d rums and jerr icans: 1H1, 1H2: 3H1, 3H2: 6.1.4.8.8 Maximum net mass: 1H1, 1H2: 3H1, 3H2: U (140 Down of a stars allow of

-6.1.4.9 Boxes of natural wood
+- 6.1.4.9 Boxes of natural wood

+- 4C1 ordinary

-4C1 ordinary4C2 with sift-proof walls
+- 4C2 with sift-proof walls